erinvdoyle/tarot/README.md

 <img src="assets/documentation/drawbutton.png" height="450px"/>
 </p>

-- When the visitor clicks *Draw*, a magical chime sound plays, and a card is chosen at random and displayed face up
+- When the visitor clicks *Draw*, a magical chime sound plays and a card is chosen at random and displayed face up
 - The *Draw* button is replaced by the *Redraw* button, which allows the visitor to draw a new card if desired
 - An h3 banner appears below the card, instructing the visitor to tap the card to read its meaning